- Academic Integrity

 Health Services is an outpatient facility located in the back of Roberts Hall and across from Pinedale.
 The office can evaluate and treat most problems that students have; sore throats, coughs, the flu, skin problems, GYN problems, birth control, orthopedic injuries, and stress issues are some of the more common complaints.

-If a person requests information about a student's performance, attendance or any other personal information, please refer him/her to the office of the Associate Vice Chancellor for Student Affairs in the Campus Center, room 224, or by calling at 508.999.8640.
+If a person requests information about a student's performance, attendance or any other personal information, please refer him/her to the office of the Vice Chancellor for Student Affairs in the Campus Center, room 224, or by calling at 508.999.8640.
 No faculty member should discuss student's personal information with anyone other than the student.